TomPace101/nanopore_diffusion/notes.md

 This requires adding the interior surface to this mesh, which means redoing its geometry.
 Is there a better way?

+While I'm at it, I should redo the body-centered geometry to be more logical.
+Maybe even include two additional internal surfaces, at the ends of the pore(s).

 _THEN_ work on homogenized Fickian diffusion equation (see discussion in Auriault)